This character is harsh and mean. They are deliberately abrasive and cruel. It's all a facade

 - William Murderface of Metalocalypse.
 This is even lampshaded when a psychologist working for the series' Omniscient Council of Vagueness analyses him.

 - Eddy from Ed, Edd n Eddy is revealed to be this in The Movie.
 He acts like a total bastard, treating everyone like crap (even his own friends) and doing everything to get as much money as he can.
-However, it's all a Jerkass Fašade, only acting like his older brother (who mistreated him physically and emotionally) to be popular and hiding his own pain and self-loathing.
-Everyone in the show found this in horror, and his admission and regret of all his mistakes leads him (and the other Eds) to be accepted.
+However, it's all a Jerkass Fašade, only acting like his older brother (who abused him physically and emotionally) to be popular and hiding his own pain and suffering.
+Everyone in the show found this in horror, and his admission and regret of all his mistakes leads him (and the other Eds) to be accepted by the other kids.

 - Babs Seed, from My Little Pony: Friendship Is Magic, is a particularly nasty example of bully compared to the show's usual duo of Alpha Bitches.
 Later, Applejack reveals to the Cutie Mark Crusaders (her victims) that Babs herself was picked on back on her home town because of her mark-less flank.
 After things are explained among the five of them, everything goes for the better, and Babs starts appearing in a far more positive light.